 If you can't wait till Jan.
 10, you can pre-order Spare now from all major online retailers and have it delivered to you on its release date.

-Buy it now from Amazon (opens in new tab), Barnes & Noble (opens in new tab), Target (opens in new tab) or Walmart (opens in new tab).
+Buy it now from Amazon, Barnes & Noble, Target or Walmart.

 Is 'Spare' available on audiobook?